NuGet/docs.microsoft.com-nuget/docs/create-packages/Sign-a-Package.md

 ## Pre-requisites

 1. The .nupkg to sign.
 See [Creating a package](creating-a-package.md).
 2. NuGet.exe CLI tools.
-See how to [Install NuGet CLI](../install-nuget-client-tools.md#nugetexe-cli). *Singing is available from version 4.6 or later*.
+See how to [Install NuGet CLI](../install-nuget-client-tools.md#nugetexe-cli). *Signing is available from version 4.6 or later*.
 3. [Get a code signing certificate](../reference/signed-packages-referece#get-codesigning-certificate).